DSC-Capstone/dsc-capstone.github.io/lessons/03/index.md

 <center><img src="assets/notebook.png" width="40%">
 </center>

-The study mentioned at the top of the article, [Understanding and improving the quality and reproducibility of Jupyter notebooks](https://link.springer.com/article/10.1007/s10664-021-09961-9), includes their own best practices for working with Jupyter notebooks.
+The study mentioned at the top of the article, [**Understanding and improving the quality and reproducibility of Jupyter notebooks**](https://link.springer.com/article/10.1007/s10664-021-09961-9), includes their own best practices for working with Jupyter notebooks.
 Find them [here](https://link.springer.com/article/10.1007/s10664-021-09961-9#Sec18).
 Some of the key ones are:
 - Put imports at the beginning of notebooks.
 - Re-run notebooks top to bottom before committing.

+🆕 Another good resource is [**Ten simple rules for writing and sharing computational analyses in Jupyter Notebooks**](https://doi.org/10.1371/journal.pcbi.1007007) by Rule et. al.

 Let's cover a few of the aforementioned ideas in greater detail.